GJZwiers/mod/README.md

 |   ├── mod.ts
 ```

-`mod` can also create other files along with the basics, such as a pipeline:
+`mod` can also create other files in addition to the basics, such as a workflow
+file for GitHub Actions:

 ```console
 mod -n my_deno_module --ci